ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Implementers SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and portions of the Target Environment for which it is authorized.
 In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsPkixEvidence of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.

-Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of a PKIX Evidence such that it is appropriate for the intended Verifier.
+Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of the generated Evidence such that it is appropriate for the intended Verifier.

 ## Authenticating and Authorizing the Presenter {#sec-cons-auth-the-presenter}